Gunnlaugs saga ormstungu

 It is an important work in both Norwegian and Icelandic literary history.
 Gunnlaugur is sometimes Anglicized as Gunnlaug.
 The cognomen can also be translated as Worm-Tongue or Snake-Tongue.

-The saga has similarities to earlier sagas of poets, such as Kormáks saga and Bjarnar saga, but it is more refined and elegant with strong characterization and emotional impact.
+The saga has similarities to earlier sagas of poets, such as Kormáks saga and Bjarnar saga, but it is more refined and elegant with strong characterisation and emotional impact.
 Long considered a masterpiece, the saga is often read by beginning students of Old Norse literature.
 Printed with a Latin translation and commentary in 1775, it was the first of the Icelanders' sagas to be published in a scholarly edition.